 Because technology is so central to the narrative of the fourth industrial revolution, I go on to discuss the role of five promising technologies in the podcast:

-- Blockchain.
+- Blockchain

-- Additive Manufacturing (better known as 3D printing) (see also this post).
+- Additive Manufacturing (better known as 3D printing)

-- Augmented Reality (see also this post).
+- Augmented Reality (AR)

-- Robotics and machine learning.
+- Robotics and machine learning

-- Digitization and the Internet of Things.
+- Digitization and the Internet of Things

 Two key points: